aaronsww/film-therapy-assistant/README.md

 This project is a personalized movie recommendation system that utilizes OpenAI's GPT-3 model to provide users with empathetic and emotionally relevant movie recommendations.
 The system takes into account the user's emotional state and generates movie suggestions that can help them cope with their emotions.

+### Note: This project was built during a 36 hour hackatathon and hasn't been depoloyed yet.

 ## Features

 - Personalized movie recommendations based on user input
 - Integration with OpenAI's GPT-3 model for generating movie suggestions
 - Simple and user-friendly UI for inputting prompts